mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 ### :fontawesome-regular-keyboard: Encoding
 - If given the option by your spreadsheet editor, always encode your CSV as UTF-8.
-- If possible, format all of your cells as `Plain Text` or `Text` before saving/exporting as a CSV.
+- If possible, format all of your cells as `Plain Text` or `Text` and quote all text before saving/exporting as a CSV.
 This will prevent automatic formatting in most spreadsheet editors.

 ### :fontawesome-solid-spell-check: Diacritics
 Do not simply enter diacritics and other special characters into your spreadsheets, as these cannot be properly read by ArchivesSpace for some horrible reason.
 Instead, use HTML character codes, which can be found online and have the pattern $#\[number\].